-The faculty and staff who may serve and vote in School governance are those who have appointment as tenured faculty, tenure-track faculty, CCAF, joint academic appointment, administrative professionals, and State Classified staff with a half time (.5 FTE) or greater appointment.
+Employees of the School who may serve and vote in School Council are those who have appointment as tenured faculty, tenure-track faculty, CCAF, joint academic appointment, administrative professionals, and State Classified staff with a half time (.5 FTE) or greater appointment.
 Criteria for joint appointment include: (a) teaching at least 6 credits per year; (b) serving at least one time per year on BSW honors committees, MSW committees, or Ph.D. committees; and (c) serving actively on at least one School standing committee.
+The student body of each academic program (BSW, MSW, Distance MSW, and PhD) will annually elect a Program Representative to serve and vote in School Council.
+The four program representatives will gather feedback from their student colleagues and represent their will on voting matters.
 Council members may vote on School issues with the exception of tenure and promotion decisions, which are made by the tenure and promotion committee.
 Although the ultimate decision in hiring personnel is made by the hiring authority, the School uses a participatory process to inform that decision: The search committee solicits recommendations related to candidates' job qualifications from all members of the Council.